 How to Make Pumpkin Whoopie Pies from Scratch

 - Prep.
-To begin, set your oven to preheat to 350ยฐF.
-Line a couple of baking sheets with parchment paper, and set them aside.
+To begin, set your oven to preheat to 350°F. Line a couple of baking sheets with parchment paper, and set them aside.

-- Make the Pumpkin Batter.
+- Make the pumpkin batter.
 In a large mixing bowl, whisk the brown sugar and oil together.
 Next, whisk in the pumpkin puree, followed by the eggs.
-Sprinkle the dry ingredients and the vanilla over the pumpkin mixture, and whisk again until completely combined.ย Let the mixture stand for about 10 minutes, to thicken.
+Sprinkle the dry ingredients and the vanilla over the pumpkin mixture, and whisk again until completely combined.
+Let the mixture stand for about 10 minutes, to thicken.

 - Bake.
 Using a spoon or a small cookie batter scoop, drop the dough onto the prepared baking sheets by heaping teaspoons, about 1 inch apart.
 Bake for 10-12 minutes, or until the cookies are just starting to crack on top and a toothpick inserted into the center of a cookie comes out clean.
 Remove them from the oven, and let cool completely on the pan.

-- Make the Filling.
+- Make the filling.
 Using an electric mixer fitted with the paddle attachment beat the butter until it is smooth with no visible lumps.
 Add the cream cheese, and beat again.
 Then add the powdered sugar, maple syrup, and vanilla, and beat until smooth.
 Be careful not to over-beat the filling, or it will lose structure.

 - Assemble.
 Turn half the cooled cookies upside down, and pipe about a tablespoon of filling onto those halves.
 Top with the remaining cookies, flat side down.
 Press down slightly so that the filling spreads to the edges of the cookies.
 Chill the assembled whoopie pies in the refrigerator for about 30 minutes, to firm up, before serving.